spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 This sets up Stripe Elements on the summary page of your application.
 The customer can now select the Payment Method in Stripe Elements and submit the data.
 Then, the customer is redirected to the provided `return_url`, which makes another Glue API request to persist the order in the Back Office.
 After this, the customer should see the success page.

 When the customer submits the order, the payment data is sent to Stripe directly.
 Stripe may redirect them to another page, for example—PayPal, or redirect the customer to the specified `return_url`.
+The `return_url` must make another Glue API request to persist the order in the Back Office.

-!!!
-Important
+#### Return URL

 Because an order can be persisted in the Back Office only after a successful payment, at this point, another API call must be sent to Glue.
+Your application must handle the `return_url` and make a request to the Glue API to persist the order in the Back Office.

 <details>
   <summary>Request example</summary>